reanderson89/ms_fastapi/tests/postman/README.md

 Running this collection will create a client, client_user, program, and then a program_admin, it will the GET the admin, update the permissions, and then delete them along with everything else.

+You should see 27 tests pass

+## Milestones_awards.postman_collection.json

+Running this collection will create an award, get all awards and one specifically.
+Then it will update the award added and delete it.

-You should see 24 tests pass
+You should see 10 tests pass

 ## Milestones_budgets.postman_collection.json